forthy42/net2o/wiki/commands.md

 + $22 pay-contract ( $:contract -- )
   contract, signed by a source

-### contract commands ###
+### Contracts ###

-Contracts are now very simple logic: each contract statement may fail.
-If it does, the contract is not valid.
-The time the contract is valid is defined by the signature's time.
+Contracts are now extremely simple: They just sign the sources and sinks provided.
+Every source needs a contract signature by the source owner.
+All sources and sinks are signed by the contracts in order, including the additional contracts.
+Since all sources, sinks and previous contracts are signed, too, hashes are only computed of the signatures (64 bytes), making the hashing easier.
+Contract validity is expressed by the start and end date of the contract signature.
-Example for an exchange contract: “I offer 20 USD and want to receive 5
+Example for an exchange bid: “I offer 20 USD and want to receive 5 $cams on my account” (with the $cam as traditional deflationary CryptoCurrency used for speculation only).
+The contract is only valid, if the source USD account is present, and someone added another source to allow those 5
-$cams on my account” (with the $cam as traditional deflationary CryptoCurrency used for speculation only).
-The contract is only valid, if the source USD account is present, and someone added enough transactions to allow those 5 $scams to be deduced from.
-All contracts are execute-once, since their sources must exit, and all contracts have implicit asset transfers by mandating sinks.
+$scams to be deduced from.
+All contracts are execute-once, since their sources must exit, will be replaced by the sinks on execution, and all contracts have implicit asset transfers by mandating sinks.

-Hashes are taken from the signature only.

-+ $20 ?source ( $:source-hash -- )
-  source must be present
-+ $21 ?sink ( $:sink-hash -- )
-  sink must be present
+If you want to implement more complex contracts, add a trigger asset to your chain.
+The simple contract mandates the trigger source, and if not present, it can't execute.
+So the more complex contract language outputs trigger assets, and then triggers the simple contract.